Corporate Innovation Accelerator

 The typical process of a Corporate Innovation Accelerator Program

 Scope your Accelerator Program

-An innovation accelerator program should focus on mid- to long term opportunities.
-The long term goals of an organisation are generally more ‘high level’ in comparison to the shorter term objectives.
+A business accelerator program should focus on mid- to long-term opportunities.
+The long term goals of an organization are generally more ‘high level’ in comparison to the shorter term objectives.
 To make sure the results of the accelerator meet the long term goals, all relevant decision makers should be aligned on what (not) to expect as a potential result.

 Set innovation KPI’s & criteria:

 Together we define 3 to 5 selection criteria, based on the innovation goals and scope of the accelerator, at the start of the program.
 It’s important to include all relevant stakeholders in this process from the start.
 These criteria will give guidance to all participants of the accelerator.
 Note: we prefer long term growth over short term profits.

 Outcome: Investment Opportunities

 At the end of the Corporate Innovation Accelerator, you have explored 100+ new business opportunities and worked them down to 3-5 executive investment opportunities: moving into an adjacent market, experimenting with new business models or launching a new product or service.
 Multi-disciplinary teams that think and act like startups are ready to bring the new solution to market.

 - Innovation initiatives are scattered in our organisation.